inaxeon/PTV_Preservation/PM5644/PM8546/OpenPM8546/README.md

 * V19: Blue PROM
 * V20: Red PROM
 * V28: Y/G encoder PAL
+* V28\_OriginalCompatible: Y/G encoder PAL - compatible with original character PROMs (do not use with this project yet)
-* V28_MONO: Y/G encoder PAL (for monochrome builds where UV/BR components are omitted)
+* V28\_MONO: Y/G encoder PAL (for monochrome builds where UV/BR components are omitted)
 * V29: UV/BR encoder PAL
+* V29\_OriginalCompatible: UV/BR encoder PAL - compatible with original character PROMs (do not use with this project yet)
-* V29_MONO: TESTING ONLY.
+* V29\_MONO: TESTING ONLY.
 DO NOT USE!